BenjaminFiltjens/MS-GCN/README.md

 * Run label_eval with proper arguments, e.g. ``--dataset=hugadb``.

 ## Acknowledgements
-The MS-GCN model and code are heavily based on [ST-GCN](https://github.com/yysijie/st-gcn) and [MS-TCN](https://github.com/yabufarha/ms-tcn).
+The MS-GCN model and code are based on [ST-GCN](https://github.com/yysijie/st-gcn) and [MS-TCN](https://github.com/yabufarha/ms-tcn).
 We thank the authors for publicly releasing their code.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)